What Is Pain and Suffering? Guide for 2025

 Disability

 “Disability” simply means that you have some functional loss that prevents you from doing something you used to do.
 For example, a broken leg after a slip and fall accident might prevent you from driving.
 You might not be able to exercise after tearing your rotator cuff after construction injuries.
-Playing with your kids might become impossible after you suffer a concussion from a collision in a rideshare vehicle.
+Playing with your kids might become impossible after you suffer a concussion from a collision in a vehicle.

 Disfigurement